-- A. No contest official, relative, coach, or parent may officiate on a division in which their child or student is an athlete in the division - B. No parent, coach, or other judge may approach a judge who is actively judging - C. Any questions, concerns, or complaints need to be given to the contest director by a registered coach - D. It is the responsibility of the athletes and coaches to properly stretch and warm-up prior to practice or a competition - E. Coaches or parents may NOT accompany their athlete to the starting area - F. Coaches MUST wear an official Gray coach's polo to be allowed on the competition floor (practice and performance areas) - G. Parents or spectators are NOT allowed to be in the practice area unless you are wearing an official Black polo. - H. Those wearing official Black polo's are not permitted on the competition floor; however, only if you are accompanying an athlete in the Challenger divisions are you allowed - I. Birth certificates, baptism records, adoption/foster care records, and/or a driver's license are all acceptable as "proof of age"

-- J. If unable to produce one of the mentioned above, for the contest director/chief judge when questioned about age, a 2.0 penalty will be added to each event in question - K. Any athlete, team, or corps violating any rule, part of a rule, or violating any tradition, custom, or breach of contest etiquette for which there is no specific rule provided shall be assessed a 2.0 penalty per violation or disqualification at the discretion of the chief judge - L. All publicity spoken, printed, or on clothing must be accurate with the rightful name of the event, age division, status level and classification
+- A. No contest official, relative, coach, or parent may officiate on a division in which their child or student is an athlete in the division. - B. No parent, coach, or other judge may approach a judge who is actively judging. - C. Any questions, concerns, or complaints need to be given to the contest director by a registered coach. - D. It is the responsibility of the athletes and coaches to properly stretch and warm-up prior to practice or a competition. - E. Coaches or parents may NOT accompany their athlete to the starting area. - F. Coaches MUST wear an official Gray coach's polo to be allowed on the competition floor (practice and performance areas). - G. Parents or spectators are NOT allowed to be in the practice area unless you are wearing an official Black polo. - H. Those wearing official Black polo's are not permitted on the competition floor; however, only if you are accompanying an athlete in the Challenger divisions are you allowed. - I. Birth certificates, baptism records, adoption/foster care records, and/or a driver's license are all acceptable as "proof of age".
+Please be able to provide proof of age at registration or at any other time during the contest. - J. If unable to produce one of the mentioned above, for the contest director/chief judge when questioned about age, a 2.0 penalty will be added to each event in question. - K. Any athlete, team, or corps violating any rule, part of a rule, or violating any tradition, custom, or breach of contest etiquette for which there is no specific rule provided shall be assessed a 2.0 penalty per violation or disqualification at the discretion of the chief judge. - L. All publicity spoken, printed, or on clothing must be accurate with the rightful name of the event, age division, status level and classification. - M. Athletes must use designated practice areas if provided by contest Director.